gerbera/gerbera/doc/config-clients.rst

         cache-threshold="24"

-This attribute sets the amount of hours a client entry is kept in the cache.
+This attribute sets the amount of hours a client entry is kept in the cache after its last contact.

 .. confval:: bookmark-offset
    :type: :confval:`Time`